 Planning a trip to the Hawaiian Islands with kids?
 Get my ultimate Hawaii packing list for babies and toddlers.
 I include essentials for both the flight and your big island vacation!

-This Hawaii packing list for babies and toddlers may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This Hawaii packing list for babies and toddlers was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 When flying with babies and toddlers, start your Hawaii packing list with a solid carry on for a successful flight!